MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-extension/consume-apis-pos.md

 This topic explains how to consume custom headless Commerce engine APIs and entities in POS using Proxy.
 It topic applies to the Retail SDK version 10.0.18 and later.

-1. Make sure that your Commerce Runtime extension project references the **Microsoft.Dynamics.Commerce.Sdk.Runtime** Nuget package and that your POS extension project references the **Microsoft.Dynamics.Commerce.Sdk.Pos** Nuget package.
+1. Make sure that your Commerce Runtime extension project references the **Microsoft.Dynamics.Commerce.Sdk.Runtime** NuGet package and that your POS extension project references the **Microsoft.Dynamics.Commerce.Sdk.Pos** NuGet package.

 2. Add a project reference from your POS extension project to the Commerce Runtime project that defines your APIs.